Solutions

 MC: I grew up in Massachusetts, and it was while I was a student at the University of Arizona, I saw a job and it said Weight Room Attendant, and I thought, “Wow, that can be a real job.”

 I applied for the job and got the job.
 It was at a small YMCA in Tucson, Arizona, and I fell in love.
 I had my little domain of my own weight room and I thought it was amazing.
 You could eat off of any surface in there.
-I took great pride in it, but the more I learned about the Y invent certified and Y certifications, I saw a real alignment with my personal values.
+I took great pride in it, but the more I learned about the Y certifications, I saw a real alignment with my personal values.

 I always felt comfortable in the fitness setting and I really found an opportunity there to make everyone else feel comfortable in that setting.
 That started it.
 That was 30 to 35 years ago.
 I became a director 32 years ago in Tucson.